Logiqx/gps-details/docs/devices/coros/advice/README.md

 - System -> Activity Interface
   - Auto Scroll = off / on, depending on personal preference
 - System -> Wi-Fi
-  - Add network for manual sync, and faster downloads of maps + newer firmware
+  - Add for manual sync, and faster downloads of maps + newer firmware
 - System -> More Settings
-  - Gesture Backlight = off, avoiding the annoyingly bright light when in bed
+  - Gesture Backlight = off, avoiding the bright light when sleeping!
-  - Touch Screen = map only, since touch screens tend to be eratic when wet
+  - Touch Screen = map only, since it can behave eratically when wet
-  - Auto Lock
+- System -> More Settings -> Auto Lock
-    - Standby Mode - hold to unlock, since it is easier than using the dial
+  - Standby Mode = hold to unlock, since it is easier than using the dial
-    - Activity Mode - hold to unlock, since it is easier than using the dial
+  - Activity Mode = hold to unlock, since it is easier than using the dial